dataluscorp/browser/docs/testing-rust-code/index.md

 ### Rust logging

-The `RUST_LOG` environment variable (from the `env_logger` crate) can be used to enable logging to stderr from Rust code in Firefox.
+The `RUST_LOG` environment variable (from the `env_logger` crate) can be used to enable logging to stderr from Rust code in Datalus.
 The logging macros from the `log` crate can be used.
 In order of importance, they are: `error!`, `warn!`, `info!`, `debug!`, `trace!`.

 For example, to show all log messages of `info` level or higher, run:
 ```
-RUST_LOG=info firefox
+RUST_LOG=info datalus
 ```
 Module-level logging can also be specified, see the [documentation] for the `env_logger` crate for details.